For Canadian municipalities — under the formal-bid threshold

 Jesse James

 Full-stack developer and civic-tech builder.
-Previously de facto chief of staff at the governance-technology firm behind Waterworth, Muniworth, and The National Strategy Council, where I built all three platforms' front-ends, recruited roughly three-quarters of the engineering team, and ran internal finance reconciliation.
+Previously de facto chief of staff at the governance-technology firm behind Waterworth, Muniworth, and The National Strategy Council, where I built all three platforms' front-ends, led sales recruiting, and ran internal finance reconciliation.
+Some of the senior hires from that period — including municipal-finance leaders in the BC capital region — remain personal references today.

 I also build enterprise software for the senior-living industry, but this practice is exclusively focused on municipal and civic clients.